cfpb/design-manual/identity/typography.md

 <div class="content-75 content-last">

-If you have received financial aid offers, use this tool to compare school data and relevant financial factors to make a more informed decision for your future.
-Evaluate the costs and risks involved in paying for school.
+<p class="print-georgia-para">If you have received financial aid offers, use this tool to compare school data and relevant financial factors to make a more informed decision for your future.
+Evaluate the costs and risks involved in paying for school.</p>

 </div>